 Mr. Chris A. Rallis has served as a director of Fennec since August 2011.
 Mr. Rallis has been an executive-in-residence at Pappas Ventures, a life science venture capital firm since January 2008.
 Previously, Mr. Rallis was the President and Chief Executive Officer of ImmunoBiosciences, Inc. ("IBI"), a vaccine technology company formerly located in Raleigh, North Carolina from April 2006 through June 2007.
 Prior to joining IBI, Mr. Rallis served as an executive in residence (part time) for Pappas Ventures, and as a consultant for Duke University and Panacos Pharmaceuticals, Inc. Mr. Rallis is the former President and Chief Operating Officer and director of Triangle Pharmaceuticals, Inc., which was acquired by Gilead Sciences in January 2003 for approximately \$465 million.
 Prior to assuming the role of President and COO in March 2000, he was Executive Vice President, Business Development and General Counsel.
 While at Triangle, Mr. Rallis participated in 11 equity financings generating gross proceeds of approximately \$500 million.
 He was also primarily responsible for all business development activities which included a worldwide alliance with Abbott Laboratories and the in-licensing of ten compounds.
 Before joining Triangle in 1995, Mr. Rallis served in various business development and legal management roles with Burroughs Wellcome Co. over a 13-year period, including Vice President of Strategic Planning and Business Development.
-Mr. Rallis also serves on the boards of Aeolus Pharmaceuticals, a biopharmaceutical company located in Morrisville, North Carolina.
-Mr. Rallis received his A.B. degree in economics from Harvard College and a J.D. from Duke University.
-As a result of these and other professional experiences, Mr. Rallis possesses particular healthcare industry knowledge and experience which strengthens the Board's collective qualifications, skills, and experience.
+Mr. Rallis also serves on the boards of Aeolus Pharmaceuticals, a biopharmaceutical company located in Mission Viejo, California and Tenax Therapeutics, Inc., a biopharmaceutical company located in Mission Viejo, California and Tenax Therapeutics, Inc., a biopharmaceutical company located in Morrisville, North Carolina.
+Mr. Rallis possesses particular healthcare industry knowledge and experience which strengthens the Board's collective qualifications, skills, and experience.